-On July 24, October 26, November 3, November 9, November 17 and December 15, 2017, along with their final release on April 26, 2018, the National Archives & Records Administration (NARA) released previous withheld records.
-President Trump tweeting he was allowing the records to be released – however – after much anticipation, thousands were still withheld.
-According to the official press release, the explanation was as follows:
+On July 24, October 26, November 3, November 9, November 17 and December 15, 2017, along with their final release on April 26, 2018, the National Archives & Records Administration (NARA) released previous withheld records relating to the JFK Assassination.
+Upon this final release, the National Archive stated the following:

 “All documents subject to section 5 of the JFK Act have been released in full or in part.
 No documents subject to section 5 of the JFK Act remain withheld in full.
 The President has determined that all information that remains withheld under section 5 must be reviewed again before October 26, 2021 to determine whether continued withholding from disclosure is necessary.”